Last updated: March 30, 2026

 | Retries | Configurable (maxAttempts, backoff factor, jitter) | Configurable (retries, linear/exponential backoff) |

-| Cron / Scheduling | Built-in with timezone support | Coming soon |
+| Cron / Scheduling | Built-in with timezone support | Yes, with plain English or cron expressions |

 | Long-running tasks | No timeouts, checkpoint-resume | Limited by your app’s execution timeout |